PhilTech-Hub/DQ-Product-Dashboard/README.md

 This project is licensed under the MIT License.

 🙋‍♂️ About the Developer
-Philemon Victor Odera
+Philemon Victor
-Full-stack Developer | Frontend Specialist
-🎯 Passionate about clean UIs, DX, and scalable design systems 🌍 Based in Nairobi, Kenya
+AI Developer | Full-stack Developer | Frontend Developer 🎯 Passionate about clean UIs, DX, and scalable design systems 🌍 Based in Nairobi, Kenya
 📫 Reach me at victorphilemon001@gmail.com